AtharvKshirsagar/FunctionUp-Assignment/README.md

 # FunctionUp-Assignment

-This repository contains the assignment solution to the best possible manner.
+This repository contains the assignment solution for the given task.